-- Stops using the private key; - Revokes immediately and permanently the pertinent certificate and destroys the corresponding private key; - Revokes all valid certificates issued by pertinent certification authority; - Notifies this and the reason immediately on its web Information Address, and also the list of revoked certificates is used for disclosing this information; - Where appropriate notifies the supervisory body of that the pertinent certificate has been revoked and why it has been revoked.
+- Stops using the private key; - Revokes immediately and permanently the pertinent certificate and destroys the corresponding private key;

+- Revokes relevant valid Certificates: - Notifies this and the reason immediately on its web Information Address, and also the list of revoked certificates is used for disclosing this information; - Notifies the supervisory body of that the pertinent certificate has been revoked and why it has been revoked.

-A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of the Service.
+A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of the trust services.